The Orchard Players Committee

 I co-directed with Rob Maplestone’s on his directing debut with Jack and the Beanstalk and with Cheryll Burton on two summer shows.

-I also sing with the covers band Replay.
+I also sing with the covers band Replay, New Band & Rock2Pop Duo.

 I love being part of the group because they are appreciative and welcoming to all and appreciate my past experience.